 The Company has a written Code of Business Conduct (the "Code") that applies to all employees, officers and directors.
-It provides a set of standards meant to help them avoid wrongdoing and to promote honest and ethical behaviour while conducting the Company's business.
+It provides a set of standards to help them avoid wrongdoing and to promote honest and ethical behaviour while conducting the Company's business.
 The Code also establishes a confidential "whistle-blower" hotline for reporting suspected violations of the Code.
 The Code is reviewed annually by the Board.
-A copy of the Code can be found on our website.
+A copy of the Code can be found on our website and on SEDAR at www.sedar.com.
 A printed version is also available upon request to the Corporate Secretary of the Company.